Noise Levels in North Leg, Augusta, GA | Find Quiet Neighborhoods With Our Sound Map

 Quiet office to normal conversation

-Southern North Leg sounds about 108% louder than Northern North Leg to the human ear, a 10.6 dBA gap.
+To the human ear, noise in northwestern North Leg sounds about 116% louder than in northeastern North Leg, a 11.1 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from Wylds Rd; do you need to be?